 If a child or QYP dies, CTC should continue for a period of 8 weeks following the death.
 In the case of a QYP, it will continue for 8 weeks or until they would have reached the age of 20, if earlier.

 From 6 April 2017, the family element (set at £545) will only be included in awards where the claimant has responsibility for a child or young person born before 6 April 2017.

 Example: Christopher and Diana have twins born on 6 April 2017.
 Under the previous rules, their award would have been around £6,105.
-However, because of the new rules they will receive no more than around £5,560 in 2018/19.
+However, because of the new rules they will receive no more than around £5,560 in 2018/19 and subsequent years.
 The reduction is due to the removal of the family element.

 Before changes introduced from 6 April 2017, a child element was included in a CTC award for each child or qualifying young person that the claimant was responsible for.
 The child element was payable at one of three rates – the standard rate, a disabled child rate and a severely disabled child rate.

 Since 6 April 2017, the number of child elements included in a CTC award has been limited to 2 children and broadly this means that anyone who has a third child born on or after 6 April 2017 will not receive the child element for that child unless an exception applies to the child. ,